This post may contain affiliate links

 What to do in Alaska with Kids

 Salmon and glaciers and bears oh my!
-The last frontier, the stunning Alaska, the United State’s northernmost and second youngest state is full of natural wonder, breathtaking scenery and adventure for the whole family.
+The last frontier, the stunning Alaska, the United State’s northernmost and second youngest state is full of natural wonder, breathtaking scenery, and adventure for the whole family.
 Whether you’re going alone or heading to Alaska with kids, you will find that the state offers adventure for the young, old and in between.
 Our family was lucky enough to be in Alaska for two months this summer, where we created some of our favorite memories together and ticked some major things off our family bucket list!
+Our Alaska family vacation is something we’ll never forget!

 Preparing for your Trip to Alaska with Kids